 Before the Allocate call can establish a conversation, it must make sure that there is a logical connection between the local program's system, also known as a logical unit (LU) in this context, and the remote program's system.
-This logical connection is called a session, shown in the following drawing as a pair of solid lines between the System1 LU and the System2 LU.
+This logical connection is called a session, shown in the following figure as a pair of solid lines between the System1 LU and the System2 LU.

 Each session can support one conversation.
-In our sample programs this is not really important, because both partners are considered to be on virtual machines on the same VM/ESA® system and are therefore in the same LU.
-Sessions are required on VM only when connecting through an SNA network.
+In our sample programs, this is not really important, because both partners are considered to be on virtual machines on the same z/VM system and are therefore in the same LU.
+Sessions are required on z/VM only when connecting through an SNA network.
 A return code of CM\OK indicates that the session was successfully established.
 However, an active session (successful execution of Allocate) does not guarantee that the communication partner's transaction program can be started.

-The allocation request may not be sent until the local send buffer becomes full or is flushed.
-We will discuss this in more detail in the next chapter.
+The allocation request might not be sent until the local send buffer becomes full or is flushed.
+This is described in more detail in the next topic.